2018 All-Ireland Senior Hurling Championship: Bracket

-All-Ireland preliminary quarter-finals
+Preliminary quarter-finals

 The preliminary quarter-finals saw the third-placed teams from the two provincial round-robins play the two teams who competed in the Joe McDonagh Cup Final, with the two finalists having home advantage.
-Joe McDonagh champions Carlow faced third-placed Munster team Limerick in Dr Cullen Park, while runners-up Westmeath met Wexford, the third-place finished from Leinster, in Mullingar's Cusack Park.
+Joe McDonagh champion Carlow faced third-placed Munster team Limerick at Dr Cullen Park, while runners-up Westmeath met Wexford, the third-place finished from Leinster, at Mullingar's Cusack Park.

-All-Ireland quarter-finals
+Quarter-finals

 The two quarter-finals saw the losing provincial finalists play the winners of the two preliminary quarter-finals.
 As both third-place finishers from the provincial series won in the previous round, they were kept apart from the teams they had already met in the round-robin phase to prevent a repeat fixture.
 Munster runners-up Clare met Wexford, with beaten Leinster finalists Kilkenny facing Limerick the following day.
 Both games were held at neutral venues.

-All-Ireland semi-finals
+Semi-finals

-The semi-finals took place in Croke Park across the last weekend of July, with the Leinster (Galway) and Munster champions (Cork) playing the winners of the two quarter-finals — Clare and Limerick respectively.
+The semi-finals took place at Croke Park across the last weekend of July, with the Leinster (Galway) and Munster champions (Cork) playing the winners of the two quarter-finals — Clare and Limerick respectively.